-I am a three-time scholarship recipient of The Hurston Wright Foundation in Washington, DC, where I was selected among 60 writers from throughout the African Diaspora, to work with noted literary giants such as Sonia Sanchez, Jewell Parker Rhodes and Tim Seibels, in honing our skills as writers.
+I am a three-time scholarship recipient of The Hurston Wright Foundation's Writers Week in Washington, DC, where I was selected among 60 writers from throughout the African Diaspora, to work with noted literary giants such as Sonia Sanchez, Jewell Parker Rhodes and Tim Seibels, in honing our skills as short story and creative non-fiction writers.

 I am a firm believer that God can and will heal our brokenness.
 The Apostle Paul reminds us in Ephesians 2:10, “For we are God’s Masterpiece.
 He has created us so we can do good things.”
 I am hopeful that God will continue to allow me to do the “good thing” of helping everyday people, like you and me, put our words to paper, and produce work that will truly be a balm for the masses.

-I have edited an anthology, a scholarly journal and have worked with ministers and pastors to help them turn their messages and sermons to published books - eighteen books and counting!
+I have edited an anthology, a scholarly journal and have worked with ministers, pastors and first-time writers to help them turn their manuscripts into published books - ONE HUNDRED books and counting!

 What sets me apart from being just a "copyeditor," is my background, education and theological training in God's word.
 I read for grammar, flow, and attention to the accuracy in God's word.
 This means that I will double-check Scriptures, listen for your "flow," stay true to your voice, and make sure that what you "preach" comes across with the same power in your book.
 It's like having another minister of the Gospel working alongside you.

 In July of 2017, I released Being Ruth: Pressing Through Life's Struggles with Fearless Faith.
 Read an excerpt and order here.